PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 You can get to the Coloring Rules Menu by opening the **right-click menu** or via **View--> Coloring Rules** to create permanent rules.
 Temporary rules can also be created within the right-click menu or **View-->Conversation Filter**.

 ### Traffic Sniffing
-Using the **shark button**, Whireshark can start a network sniffer to capture traffic.
+Using the **shark button**, Wireshark can start a network sniffer to capture traffic.
 Pressing the red button will stop the capture process and the green one restarts it.

 ![Image](images/wireshark_capture.png)